Resume

 Is it better for a Canadian resume to be one page or two pages long?

 It depends on your experience.
-If you’re early in your career, aim for a one-page to keep things concise.
+If you’re early in your career, aim for one page to keep things concise.
 For seasoned professionals with more achievements to show off, two pages are fine — just make sure the extra space adds value and remains relevant to the job.
 Always prioritize readability and job-specific details.

 Sarah Coghlan